worflor/woflo-petsplus-mod/docs/features/leveling.md

 If you earn XP, every nearby pet does too.
 Combat, mining, smelting, breeding, fishing, trading, advancements—if it fills your bar, it echoes through the pack as long as they’re close enough.
+Stack it with mood boosts from the [emotions loop](emotions.md) or smart [stimulus setups](stimulus.md) to keep everyone in motion.

 - **Range:** 32 blocks from you.
 - **Split:** XP divides evenly across owned pets inside that radius.